What is Psyllium Husk? All about the Gluten-Free Binder!

 Let’s get right into it: what is psyllium husk?

-Psyllium is a form of fiber that is derived from the husks of plantain seeds.
+Psyllium is a form of fiber that is derived from the husks of the Plantago ovate (plantain plant) seeds.
 It has a lot of health and digestive benefits, but it’s the gelling, fiber-filled aspects of the plant that we’re after here!
 Psyllium is often used as a digestive support supplement (in products like Metamucil) because it can help increase regularity for those with digestive issues.
+In this post, though, we’re discussing the ways psyllium husk can be used as a binder for gluten-free bread and other gluten-free baked goods.

 Why do we need psyllium to make gluten-free bread?